Relaxation is fundamental to well-being but too often overlooked

 Learn to relax.

-Find a technique that suits you – there are lots of books and CDs that can help.
-Some people say to me that they can’t relax or they can’t meditate, but like everything else it takes practice.
+Find a technique that suits you – there are lots of books, apps and CDs that can help.
+Some people say that they can’t relax or they can’t meditate, but like everything else it takes practice.
 The more stressed you are, the harder you will find it – but please don’t let that put you off, it’s even more important for you!

 If you have trouble sleeping